datastax/csharp-driver/doc/upgrade-guide/README.md

 A new load balancing policy has been added: `DefaultLoadBalancingPolicy`.
 This is the new default load balancing policy in the driver.
 The behavior is the same as the previous default policy except for some DSE specific workloads so there is no impact for existing applications.

 This driver now supports all DataStax products and features, such as Unified Authentication, Kerberos, geo types and graph traversal executions, allowing you to use a single driver for Apache Cassandra, DSE or other DataStax products.

-If you're upgrading from the DSE driver, checkout [this guide](upgrade-from-dse-driver)

 ## 3.10